DDM-Lab/janus/README.md

 > **NOTE**
 >
-> In what follows mention will be made of various bits of software installed on Janus.
+> In what follows mention may be made of various bits of software installed on Janus.
-> As of 22 March 2022 some of these are merely aspirational.
+> As of 22 March 2022 these may be merely aspirational, as both this document and
+> the configuration of Janus remain works in progress.
-> Janus is still being configured, and not all these things are installed yet.
+> That is, Janus is still being configured, and not everything intended is installed yet.
 > Once they have been installed, this warning note will be removed from this document,
 > but while it remains do not depend upon all these being available.
 If you need them,
 > sorry for the delay.